zxc7563598/php-google-authenticator/README.md

 A PHP library for generating and verifying Time-Based One-Time Passwords (TOTP).
 Compatible with Google Authenticator and similar apps, with features like secret generation, QR code creation, and OTP verification.

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-google-authenticator)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-google-authenticator)**

 ## Purpose & Intention